 I’ve tried these a couple of times now and in each case got burned by paying a higher price than if I’d just booked it immediately, hence my book now advice above.

 If all else equal, go for the airline with the best loyalty scheme

-The short haul carriers like Easyjet and Ryanair don’t tend to really have these, but airline loyalty schemes can really stack up over time.
-If you find a carrier you like it’s definitely worth targeting them and where the price difference is minimal sticking to them religiously (signing up for all schemes and flying occasionally with everyone just doesn’t get you anywhere).
+If you find a carrier you like the service of it’s definitely worth targeting them and where the price difference is minimal sticking to them religiously (signing up for all schemes and flying occasionally with everyone just doesn’t get you anywhere).

 In the UK, British Airways and Virgin Atlantic both have credit cards which allow you to gain Avios or Air Miles pretty quickly.
 Just be aware that the value of using these is generally much better long haul than short haul, so it’s not worth wasting these on an economy short haul flights.

 They usually also have top-notch earnings when you’re making bookings with the airlines using your card (I.E you’re buying a British Airways flight with your BA card, or a Virgin flight with your Virgin card).